Rescuers work to clear China blast site of chemicals before rain falls

 Shi confirmed the presence of more than 100 tons of deadly sodium cyanide, stored at two separate sites.
 He said workers were trying to clear the area of chemicals before possible rain showers, which could create toxic gas.

-Fire crews were criticized for using water to douse flames in the initial fire, which may have contributed to the blasts, given the volatile nature of the chemicals involved.
+Fire crews were criticised for using water to douse flames in the initial fire, which may have contributed to the blasts, given the volatile nature of the chemicals involved.

 Greenpeace said tests around the blast site showed that water supplies were not severely contaminated with cyanide, but that they did not "disprove the presence of other hazardous chemicals in the water".